wayne987/tp/docs/UserGuide.md

 title: My Fitness Buddy User Guide
 ---

-My Fitness Buddy helps Full-Time National Servicemen with PES ‘BP’ Status to track their overall change in fitness level by managing their daily calorie input/output and weight changes during Basic Military Training.

 * **Table of Contents**
+    * Introduction
     * Quick Start
     * Features
     * FAQ
     * Command Summary

 --------------------------------------------------------------------------------------------------------------------
+## Introduction

+### About the application

+My Fitness Buddy is a desktop application that helps Full-Time National Servicemen with PES ‘BP’ Status track their overall change in fitness level by managing their daily calorie input/output and weight changes during Basic Military Training.

+### Purpose

+This document specifies the quick start guide, features and the command summary of the application, My Fitness Buddy.

+### Intended Audience

+This User Guide is for any Full-Time National Servicemen that uses the MyFitnessBuddy application.

 ## Quick start